-ı 1 Year 3 Years 5 Years 10 Years l You would pay the following expenses on a \$1,000 investment, l assuming a 5.0% annual return \$ 130 \$ 360 \$ 555 \$ 920
+1 Year 3 Years 5 Years 1( 0 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$ 133 \$ 366 \$ 562 \$ 927

 The example assumes no sales load.
+However, in the event that the securities to which this prospectus relates are sold with a sales load, a corresponding prospectus supplement will provide a revised expense example that will include the effect of the sales load.
 In addition, while the examples assume reinvestment of all dividends and distributions at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, generally determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the dividend payment date, which may be at, above or below net asset value.
 See "Dividend Reinvestment Plan" for additional information regarding the dividend reinvestment plan.